+Contact Miss G Croci gcroci@gordons.school

+Exam Board Trinity College London

+Specification Arts Award Gold

-CONTACT COURSE DETAILS Mr A Stanworth astanworth@gordons.school The Arts Award Gold Level 3 Award is a nationally recognised qualification that is superb for providing impact in personal statements and UCAS applications (16 UCAS points).
-Exam Board This course gives students the opportunity to further develop and explore any arts Trinity College London discipline of their choosing (music (including pipes and drums), art, drama, film, media, dance, creative writing etc) and to demonstrate leadership qualities.
-It is particularly Specification suited to those already doing a creative A Level, or those who have a particular interest Arts Award Gold in the arts outside the classroom.
+The Arts Award Gold Level 3 Award is a nationally recognised qualification that is superb for providing impact in personal statements and UCAS applications (16 UCAS points).
+This course gives students the opportunity to further develop and explore any arts discipline of their choosing (music (including pipes and drums), art, drama, film, media, dance, creative writing etc) and to demonstrate leadership qualities.
+It is particularly suited to those already doing a creative A Level, or those who have a particular interest in the arts outside the classroom.

 The course is of value to those who wish to further develop their artistic skills or progress onto a career involving any leadership.
 As a nationally recognised qualification it is a stepping stone to Higher education, voluntary or paid work in arts organisations and teaching and coaching any arts subject both at school and in the community.

-Examination The course is examined at the end of Year 12.
+The course is examined at the end of Year 12.
 Assessment is through portfolio work, practical demonstration, community work and the running of a major arts event either in school or in the wider community.

+Course content:

-Course content: Personal Arts Development - Unit 1 Part A - Extending your arts practice to create new work Part B - Placement, volunteering, training and research Part C - Reviewing arts events and finding out about career pathways Part D - Making the case for an arts issue and communicating the case Leadership of an Arts Project • Planning a project, identifying the project's aims and outcomes Organising the people and resources Delivering the project and managing the effectiveness Managing a public showing of the work • Reviewing the leadership development and finding ways to collect and evaluate for all solutions and the second second second second set is a state of all second e feedback from participants, audience members and other stakeholders.
+Personal Arts Development: Unit 1

+Part A: Extending your arts practice to create new work Part B: Placement, volunteering, training and research Part C: Reviewing arts events and finding out about career pathways Part D: Making the case for an arts issue and communicating the case

+Leadership of an Arts Project

+- Planning a project, identifying the project's aims and outcomes - Organising the people and resources - Delivering the project and managing the effectiveness - Managing a public showing of the work - Reviewing the leadership development and finding ways to collect and evaluate feedback - from participants, audience members and other stakeholders.